 Benefit – They learn to care for themselves.

 4) Jumping, running, pushing, pulling, climbing, swinging, and balancing

 These activities are natural and done with some supervision.

-Running on tracks with some balls in a basket, a wheelbarrow for pushing, and a wagon for pulling, climbing on frames, poles are some activities that toddlers will find interesting.
+Running on tracks with some balls in a basket, a wheelbarrow for pushing, and a wagon for pulling, and climbing on frames, and poles are some activities that toddlers will find interesting.